 Jeff Lowder (Philosopher, debater, co-founder of infidels.org): “I remember thinking to myself that if I took the time to investigate the resurrection, I could make anyone who believed it look like a fool.
 Or so I thought. …I was about to discard [it as] ‘another illogical religious belief,’ …[yet] I found it extremely difficult to deal with as a critic.”

 Antony Flew (Lecturer at Oxford, arguably Christianity's greatest critic in his day): “The evidence for the resurrection is better than for claimed miracles in any other religion.
 It's outstandingly different in quality and quantity.”

-One of the strongest pieces of evidence is that even atheist historians today can agree the apostles honestly believed that they saw Jesus appear to them before their eyes.
+One of the strongest pieces of evidence is that even atheist historians today can agree that Jesus died on the cross and yet soonafter the apostles honestly believed that they saw Jesus appear to them before their eyes.
 Any historian can look at how the experience transformed them and know the alleged witnesses at least weren’t lying.
 So:

 Gary Habermas (Professor at Liberty) “On the state of Resurrection studies today, I recently completed an overview of more than 1,400 sources on the resurrection of Jesus published since 1975.
 I studied and cataloged about 650 of these texts in English, German, and French.
 Some of the results of this study are certainly intriguing.
 For example, perhaps no fact is more widely recognized than that early Christian believers had real experiences that they thought were appearances of the risen Jesus.
 A critic may claim that what they saw were hallucinations or visions, but he does not deny that they actually experienced something.”
 [The Case for the Resurrection of Jesus (Kregel, 2004), 60.]